Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: UV safety

-Therefore, the sum of the leading-order diagram, the initial state loop corrections, the UV counterterms from the $\mathrm{SESW}$ and $\mathrm{\overline{SE}SW}$diagrams, and the UV-divergent part of the final-state corrections, is UV-finite:
+Therefore, the sum of the leading-order diagram~\eqref{eq:LO}, the initial state loop corrections~\eqref{eq:VIS}, the UV counterterms from the $\mathrm{SESW}$ and $\mathrm{\overline{SE}SW}$ diagrams~\eqref{eq:VUV}, and the UV-divergent part of the final-state corrections~\eqref{eq:VFSIR}, is UV-finite:

-What is left of this cancellation is a new contribution to the virtual diagrams, stemming from the IR-divergent part of the asymptotic leg corrections.
-With a slight abuse of notation, since the actual factorization takes place at the level of the integrand, this contribution can be cast in the following compact form:
+After this procedure, what is left from the cancellation of UV divergencies is the finite term above, as well as a new contribution to the virtual diagrams which stems from the IR-divergent part of the asymptotic leg corrections~\eqref{eq:VFSIR}:

-which ultimately will have to cancel with the IR poles from the real NLO corrections (see section \ref{sec:coll}).
+which ultimately will cancel with the IR poles from the real NLO corrections (see section~\ref{sec:coll}).